jayathungek/owlnet/README.md

 ### Optional: Training from scratch

-If you would like to train your own model with different data or a modified architecture, please run:
+If you would like to train your own model with different data or a modified architecture, please navigate to the project's root directory and run `python -m owlnet.cli train`, supplying a name for the model you are about to train:

 ```bash
 usage: python -m owlnet.cli train [-h] [-c CONFIG] model_name